-Module Name: Advanced School Placement

-Module Code: ED8401 ECTS: 25 Module Type Core

-Module Description

-Learning to teach through the practice of teaching is a critical component of teacher education programmes.
+Module Name: Advanced School Placement Module Code: ED8401 ECTS: 25 Module Type Core Module Description Learning to teach through the practice o f teaching is a a critical compone nt of teacher education programmes.
 (Furlong and Maynard, 1995).
-Field experiences in teacher education programs are excellent opportunities for preservice teachers to learn to teach in complex and authentic learning situations.
+Field experiences in teacher education progra ms are excellent oppor tunities for p reservice teachers to learn to teach in complex and authentic learning situations.
 Sawyer (2006) posits that knowledge is now considered as 'situated, practised and collaboratively generated.'
 Indeed it is because of this that learning to teach through the practice of teaching while on school placement is a critical component of teacher education programmes (Furlong and Maynard, 1995).
 Reflection is regarded as a key activity during this teacher development process (Postholm, 2008).
 Russell (2005) further argues that 'teacher educators should create discursive context/communities to situate student teachers for reflective practices.'
-By contextualising such a methodology within the primary school and classroom, students will be facilitated in engaging in a purposeful process of critical inquiry into Primary Education in Ireland
+By contextualising such a methodology within the primary school and classroom, students will be facilitated in engaging in a purposeful process of critical inquiry into Primary Education in Ireland At Soniar Sanhistar staga, students will have increased responsibilities for planning and

 At Senior Sophister stage, students will have increased responsibilities for planning and teaching to include a significant period when they will have total responsibility for the teaching and learning within the classroom.
 Students reflect on their practice during the placement and discuss this with their tutor during feedback sessions.
-Students will be required to set learning goals for themselves based on their reflections and learning from their Junior Sophi ster practice.
-Students will be required to reflect on varying aspects of teaching and lear teaching and learning and to both contribute these reflections to their professional portfolio and disc portfolio and discuss them with their tutor.
-Link to Moodle See School Placement Handbook page:
+Students will be required to set learning goals for themselves based on their reflections and learning from their Junior Sophister practice.
+Students will be required to reflect on varying aspects of teaching and learning and to both contribute these reflections to their professional portfolio and discuss them with their tutor.